Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCard.md

 ```

 ### -Path
-Optional.
-The file path where the JSON should be saved.
+(Optional) The file path where the JSON should be saved.
+If not specified, the function will return the JSON
-If not specified, the function will return the JSON as a string.
+as a string.

 ```yaml
 Type: String